franzflasch/gcc-build-tools/README.md

 # GCC toolchain build script

-This is a script to build GCC toolchains targeting arm, arm64, and x86 devices.
+This is a script to build GCC toolchains targeting the following architectures
+- linux:
+    arm
+    arm64
+    x86
+    x86_64

+- baremetal
+    arm
+    avr
+    risc-v

 ## Using the script